THE WORLD’S BIGGEST ‘OPEN AIR’ FOOTBALL MUSEUM IS NOW OPEN

 Four Glasgow Titans

-Celtic’s held their first meeting at St Mary’s Church, Rangers played their first game at Fleshers’ Haugh, and Third Lanark’s first ground was Cathkin Park.
-When combined with Queens Park, these four ‘Glasgow Giants’ are synonymous with football around the world, and have stadium attendance records totalling 403,000 between them.
+Celtic’s held their first meeting at St Mary’s Church, Rangers played their first game at Fleshers’ Haugh, Third Lanark’s first ground was Cathkin Park and Shawfield was the home to Clyde FC.
+When combined with Queens Park, these five ‘Glasgow Giants’ are synonymous with football around the world, and have stadium attendance records totalling 455,000 between them.

 Cradle to Grave